 Under the CEA, Shaw's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$70.0 million in payroll during 2014.
-Shaw generated \$71.5 million in payroll in 2014, exceeding the payroll requirement of \$70.0 million.
-The next obligation includes \$70.0 million in payroll during 2015.
+The most recent obligation included \$70.0 million in payroll for the 12-month period ending December 31, 2015.
+Shaw generated \$50.1 million in payroll during this period, missing the performance requirement.
+The next obligation includes \$71.0 million in payroll for the 12-month period ending December 31, 2016.

-As of the report date, Shaw was meeting or exceeding all current performance requirements in the CEA.
+As of the report date, Shaw was meeting about 72 percent of the payroll obligation specified in the CEA.
 LED has requested that the company reimburse the State (in accordance to the clawback provisions) due to the company's underperformance in previous years.
+In addition, LED will calculate and request clawbacks due from Shaw for the current period's underperformance.